Gestational Surrogacy in Kansas

 Is a hearing required to obtain a pre-birth order?

-• Occasionally, but for the most part the parties are not required to attend.
+• Yes, but the parties are not required to attend.

 Is a pre-birth order possible in Kansas based on a Gestational Carrier’s plan to deliver in Kansas, if no party lives in Kansas?